-Paramedics are the front-line of our health care system.
-They provide emergency treatment of a patient's medical condition or traumatic injuries, and provide medical transportation to health care facilities.
+Paramedics are on the front-line of our health care system.
+They provide emergency treatment of a patient's medical condition or traumatic injuries and provide medical transportation to health care facilities.

 General paramedic duties

 Paramedics bring a lot of skills and abilities to helping our community.
 Some of their day-to-day duties include, but are not limited to, providing:

-- Medical interventions as deemed essential by the Base Hospital, a training facility under the Centre for Paramedic Education and Research with Hamilton Health Sciences, and Hamilton Emergency Services including controlled drug therapy, manual defibrillation and cardiac dysrhythmia interpretation according to Provincial Medical Directives
+- Medical interventions as deemed essential by the Base Hospital, a training facility under the Centre for Paramedic Education and Research with Hamilton Health Sciences, and the Hamilton Paramedic Service including controlled drug therapy, manual defibrillation and cardiac dysrhythmia interpretation according to Provincial Medical Directives

-- Interaction with Central Ambulance Communication Centres (CCACs) to ensure the CACC is advised of their status/location at all times.
+- Interaction with Central Ambulance Communication Centres (CACCs) to ensure the CACC is advised of their status/location at all times

 - Collaboration with medical staff and allied emergency care providers to facilitate timely treatment

 - Written reports as required.
-This includes, but is not limited to, ambulance call reports, incident/occurrence reports, vehicle checklists, and any other report as deemed necessary by Hamilton Emergency Services and/or Ministry of Health.
+This includes, but is not limited to, ambulance call reports, incident/occurrence reports, vehicle checklists, and any other report as deemed necessary by Hamilton Emergency Services and/or Ministry of Health and Long-Term Care

-- Attendance at training and precepting of co-op, college, advanced care, and primary care paramedic students.
+- Attendance at training and precepting of, advanced care and primary care college paramedic students

-- Proof of maintaining all legislated requirements for employment and all certification requirements as set by the Base Hospital and Hamilton Emergency Services.
+- Proof of maintaining all legislated requirements for employment and all certification requirements as set by the Base Hospital and the Hamilton Paramedic Service

 - Other duties as assigned which are directly related to the major responsibilities of the job.

-To become a paramedic with the City you must:
+To become a Paramedic with the City of Hamilton you must:

 - Have a valid Class F (or above) Ontario Driver's Licence or provincial equivalent

 - Be able to work a 24-hour-day, seven-day-a-week schedule.
 Regular part-time status consists of 12-24 hours per week with 12 of those hours on a consistent day of the week or consistent shift(s) as determined and assigned by the City, with advance notice as required in the collective agreement.